-PBS approached Flavorlab Score to create a custom music package for their “Best of Indies” series, highlighting the best independent documentaries released through PBS.
-Jeffrey Hughes, Creative Services Director for PBS, asked for underlying theme music that could be adapted to fit the aesthetic of each documentary showcased.
-In this way, the music is the glue helping to unify the works together into a cohesive final product.
+PBS approached Flavorlab Score to create a custom music package for their “Best of Indies” series.
+The series highlights the best independent documentaries released through PBS.
+Jeffrey Hughes, Creative Services Director for PBS, asked for adaptable theme music to fit the aesthetic of each documentary showcased.
+In this way, the music unites the works into a cohesive final product.

 -Jeffrey Hughes (PBS Creative Services Director)

 Erik Blicker and Glenn Schloss of Flavorlab Score composed a theme they could adapt as both fun and serious.
 Then, they molded this foundation to reflect the individual stories being presented.
 The duo created these adaptations by orchestrating, writing, and recording in-house.
 They used regional, acoustic instruments like Nylon and Slide guitars.
 In the end, they created six organic, varying soundscapes tied together through their melodic commonality.